-II.
-Problem Definition
+2 Problem Definition

-The problem we consider is of generating an optimal aerial trajectory between two points: the source and the destination.
+The problem we consider is of generating an optimal aerial trajectory between two points - the source and the destination.
 The trajectory has to be flyable, and hence attention is paid to the physics of the problem, including the flight model, acceleration constraints, and cost components that reflect passenger and pilot comfort.
 We proceed to formulate the continuous model, specify some important maneuverability constraints, and finally specify the proposed cost functional.

-A. Model Formulation
+2.1 Model Formulation

 We start with a simplified, kinematic model of an aircraft flying in a three-dimensional airspace.
-The aircraft is considered as a point in three-dimensional space, and its translational and angular states at time t are defined by the configuration vector $X(t) = [x(t), y(t), z(t), \gamma(t), \psi(t)]^T \in G$.
-This is illustrated in Fig. 1.
-The set G is defined as $\Re^3 \times [\gamma{\min}, \gamma{\max}] \times [-\pi, +\pi]$.
-The coordinates x, y, and z are taken relative to an Earth frame of reference, such as WGS-84 (World Geodesic System).
+The aircraft is considered as a point in 3D space, and its translational and angular states at time t are defined by the configuration vector $X(t) = (x(t), y(t), z(t), \gamma(t), \psi(t))^T \in G$.
+This is illustrated in Figure 1.
+The set G is defined as $\Re^3 \times [\gamma{\min}, \gamma{\max}] \times [-\pi, +\pi)$.
+The coordinates x, y and z are taken relative to an Earth frame of reference, such as WGS-84 (World Geodesic System).
 The extremal values γ{\min} and γ{\max} are derived from the flight model, detailed in the next subsection.

-The flight speed V(t) will be taken as given and will not be a controlled variable in our model.
+The flight speed V(t) will be taken as given, and will not be a controlled variable in our model.
 This is the common situation is GA flight.
-However, we do allow the speed to be a (static) function of the configuration vector X(t), namely, V(t) = g(X(t)).
-In particular, V might depend on the flight altitude, as well on the climb angle $\gamma(t)$.
+However, we do allow the speed to be a (static) function of the configuration vector X(t), namely V(t) = g(X(t)).
+In particular, V may depend on the flight altitude, as well on the climb angle $\gamma(t)$.
 We note that during climbs, even with throttle compensation, the aircraft can lose roughly 20% of its velocity, and during descends can gain up to 20% increased velocity.
-Wind-speed data can also be used to modify V according to the heading angle $\psi(t)$.
-We shall not proceed further here with a precise modeling of these effects.
+Wind speed data may also be used to modifying V according to the heading angle $\psi(t)$.
+We shall not proceed further here with a precise modelling of these effects.

 We assume instantaneous control of the angular rates, so that the control signal U(t) coincides with $(\dot{\gamma}, \dot{\psi})$.
-The state equations
+The state equations $\dot{X}(t) = f(X(t), U(t))$ may now be written as